The compensation that you can expect to receive as a result of winning your claim will be made up of two elements.

 The first is an award for Pain, Suffering and Loss of Amenity (known as General Damages) which reflects the type and extent of injury you suffered.

-The second element is for the financial losses and expenses that you otherwise would not have suffered and incurred but for the accident and consequential injuries (known as Special Damages).
+The second element is for the financial losses and expenses that you otherwise would not have suffered and incurred had the accident and consequential injuries not occurred (known as Special Damages).
 Such an award can compensate you for both past and future losses and expenses.

 See below for a more detailed explanation of both types of compensation.